xinchenyu/csc380/index.md

 A number of computer science sub-disciplines now rely on data collection and analysis.
 For example, computer systems are now complicated enough that comparing the execution performance of two different programs becomes a statistical estimation problem rather than a deterministic computation.
 This course teaches students the basic principles of how to properly collect and process data sources in order to derive appropriate conclusions from them.
-The course has three main components: data analysis, machine learning, and a project where students apply the concepts discussed in class to a substantial open-ended problem.
+The course has main components of: basic probability, basic statistics and data wrangling, and basic data analysis using programming libraries.

 ## Logistics info